LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 Step 5: Run lexibank script
 ---------------------------

-This script combines files from the raw and etc folders and creates and populates the folder `cldf`:
+This script combines files from the raw and etc folders and populates the folder ``cldf``:

 .. code-block:: sh